hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 </tr>
 </table>

-##Deployment architecture {#ref-arch}
+##Deployment architecture {#deploy-arch}

+HP Helion OpenStack uses three linked installation phases to deploy a complete OpenStack cloud.
+TripleO simulates the deployment of OpenStack by creating and configuring baremetal servers to successfully run a cloud deployment.

 ###OpenStack on OpenStack -TripleO {#Deploy}

-OpenStack on OpenStack, or TripleO, is OpenStack's official project for deployment,   configuration and life cycle management of OpenStack systemsClouds.
+OpenStack on OpenStack, or TripleO, is OpenStack's official project for deployment,   configuration and life cycle management of OpenStack clouds.

-####TripleO

 A TripleO installation includes a Seed, the Undercloud and the Overcloud.